Just a note to everyone:

 The Meeting Room(s) are available for use by all groups regardless of affiliation: business, civic, commercial, cultural, educational, governmental, partisan political, professional, religious, and or trade:

-No group can charge admission fees, collect monies or revenue, or request donations.
+No group can charge admission fees, collect monies or revenue, or request donations, or make solicitations while using the meeting room.
 Fees for non-credited adult education classes, and registration fees (to cover expenses only) for seminars/conferences are permissible.

 All meetings must be open to the public.